Say's law: History

+Attribution

+Say's Law cannot be originally attributed to him, as discussion of the topic was recorded by his contemporaries years earlier.
+Scholars still disagree on the original source, but by convention, Say's law has been another name for the law of markets ever since John Maynard Keynes used the term in the 1930s.

+Immediate reception

+Say's Law is a single proposition as opposed to a specific law.
+The law was immediately interpreted as an ambiguous statement, but to understand the reception it is important to identify that the work was a reaction to the current intellectual movement under mercantilism at the time.
 Early writers on political economy held a variety of opinions on what we now call Say's law.
 James Mill and David Ricardo both supported the law in full.
 Thomas Malthus and John Stuart Mill questioned the doctrine that general gluts cannot occur.

 James Mill and David Ricardo restated and developed Say's law.
 Mill wrote, "The production of commodities creates, and is the one and universal cause which creates, a market for the commodities produced."
 Ricardo wrote, "Demand depends only on supply."

 Thomas Malthus, on the other hand, rejected Say's law because he saw evidence of general gluts.

 We hear of glutted markets, falling prices, and cotton goods selling at Kamschatka lower than the costs of production.
 It may be said, perhaps, that the cotton trade happens to be glutted; and it is a tenet of the new doctrine on profits and demand, that if one trade be overstocked with capital, it is a certain sign that some other trade is understocked.
 But where, I would ask, is there any considerable trade that is confessedly under-stocked, and where high profits have been long pleading in vain for additional capital?

 John Stuart Mill also recognized general gluts.
 He argued that during a general glut, there is insufficient demand for all non-monetary commodities and excess demand for money.

 When there is a general anxiety to sell, and a general disinclination to buy, commodities of all kinds remain for a long time unsold, and those which find an immediate market, do so at a very low price...
 At periods such as we have described... persons in general... liked better to possess money than any other commodity.
 Money, consequently, was in request, and all other commodities were in comparative disrepute...
 As there may be a temporary excess of any one article considered separately, so may there of commodities generally, not in consequence of over-production, but of a want of commercial confidence.

 Mill rescued the claim that there cannot be a simultaneous glut of all commodities by including money as one of the commodities.